 What Is Hard Water?

 Permanent hard water is hard water that cannot be softened through boiling or lime softening.
-Permanent hard water is typically caused by the presence of calcium sulfate/calcium chloride and/or magnesium sulfate/magnesium chloride in the water supply.
+It is typically caused by the presence of calcium sulfate/calcium chloride and/or magnesium sulfate/magnesium chloride in the water supply.
 Permanent hard water can only be treated through professional methods, such as the use of a water softener or ion exchange column.
 You can learn more about these treatment methods in the Treating Hard Water section in this post.

 Is Hard Water Safe?

-While no major health concerns have been linked to hard water to date, there is some evidence that the chemical composition of hard water can have more minor effects on the human body.
+While no major health concerns have been linked to hard water, there is some evidence that the chemical composition of hard water can have more minor effects on the human body.
 Excess calcium and magnesium in water can irritate skin and dry out hair for some people.
 Many claim that hard water is more difficult to rinse off the body due to the way it interacts with soaps.

 Structural Damages Caused by Hard Water